 Kathie is a freelance writer, teacher, and blogger living in northwest Montana with her soulmate Jeff.
 She lives a fiercely D.I.Y. lifestyle in harmony with the natural rhythms of nature.
 You can follow her blog at Homespun Seasonal Living.

-Sign-up for her on line classes here.
+Take a look at her on line classes here.